lokka30/lokka30/README.md

 <details><summary>Are you available for hire to create Minecraft resources?</summary>

-No: I don't have much free time, and I'm not interested in very low-paying work, so I have decided to not be available for hire to create Minecraft resources.
-I much prefer to spend this time creating public open-source projects which benefit the community.

-However, I don't speak for plenty of people on the SpigotMC and MC-Market forums who are happily available for hire.
+Unfortunately, I am not interested in working on private resources.

+With my limited time, I prefer to work on resources which benefit as many people as possible.

 </details>

 <details><summary>I have a plugin idea, can you make it?</summary>

-If the idea could benefit a decent portion of the community, I'd love to hear.
+If the idea is not niche and could benefit a decent portion of the community, I'd love to hear!

 Post on the [ArcanePlugins Discord guild](https://discord.gg/HqZwdcJ)'s general channel, or [PM me on SpigotMC.org](https://www.spigotmc.org/conversations/add?to=lokka30).

-Of course, you will be credited for the idea.
+If I release the project, then you will receive due credit for the idea.

 </details>